kfarleigh/PopGenHelpR/cran-comments.md

-## August 5th, 2025: This is a new release of PopGenHelpR
+## August 19th, 2025: This is a new release of PopGenHelpR

 The package is being updated to correct a bug associated with the `Private.alleles` function.
-Apologies for resubmitting relatively quickly, thank you for your time.
+Apologies for resubmitting relatively quickly (~6 weeks), thank you for your time.

 ### check_win_devel results
 There were no errors, notes, or warnings.